Maryamh12/Citytour-App/README.md

 Upon successful submission of the PATCH request, the response data is captured in the updatedStory variable.
 The story details are then updated in the state to reflect the changes made by the user.

-This functionality allows users to update the details of a story.
-The visual change helps users quickly identify the updated details of the city story being shared.

 This functionality allows users to update the details of a story, providing the ability to edit the name, description, and image of the story.
 This ensures that the information displayed is always current and relevant.
+The visual change helps users quickly identify the updated details of the city story being shared.